 There are 156 countries listed on the index.
 You can see the full index here.

-The worst countries to live in are:
+The most miserable countries to live in are:

 - Venezuela – High inflation and unemployment rates because of socialist policies have caused great suffering in the country.